 The 2013 was aged for nine months in French (88%) and American (12%) oak, then bottled in July 2014.

-At our Annual Vertical Tasting in February 2018, we tasted the 2013 and here are our notes: Tropical fruit, Asian pears and melons.
-Young.
-Lovely, supple with grapefruit and sweet cream components.
-Clean, soft finish.
+At our Annual Vertical Tasting in February 2019, we tasted the 2013 and here are our notes: Comice pears, floral and melon aromas.
+Youthful with a bright fruit entry.
+Green apple, grapefruit, toasted bread and sweet cream components.
 Beginning to develop some bottle bouquet.
 Will age well.